inseven/overview/README.md

 ## Development

-Overview follows the version numbering, build and signing conventions for InSeven Limited apps.
+Overview follows the version numbering, build and signing conventions for InSeven apps.
 Further details can be found [here](https://github.com/inseven/build-documentation).

 ## Licensing